BitcoinBirr/BitcoinBirr/README.md

 **Telegram**

 BitcoinBirr discussion and coordination happens on the Telegram chat platform.
+We also have giveaways of 200 and 500sats to experience a transaction and learn the functions of a lightning wallet on layer two.

-Download the Telegram app and join the BITCOINBIRR group https://t.me/bitcoinbirr.
+> Download the Telegram app and join the BITCOINBIRR group https://t.me/bitcoinbirr.

-The companion Telegram channel BITCOINETHIO Library contains high quality materials collected from chat group traffic.
+> The companion Telegram channel BITCOINETHIO Library contains high quality materials collected from chat group traffic.

 ![Asset 9](https://user-images.githubusercontent.com/87287532/125218344-600fa600-e288-11eb-956a-9d15511b5558.png)

+**Branding**

 Our branding process was simple-- two wallets coming together, reflected in the blocks.
-Our brand guideline PDF and all high resolution JPEGs of the assets will be uploaded here.
+Our brand guideline PDF and all high resolution JPEGs of the assets will be uploaded here in due time.

 ![pexels-kureng-workx-4314674-small](https://user-images.githubusercontent.com/87287532/125218601-f5ab3580-e288-11eb-928c-dbfd63c546d7.jpg)

 **Bitcoin education in East Africa**

 ![US-Dollar-outlook-2](https://user-images.githubusercontent.com/87287532/125218502-b7ae1180-e288-11eb-87ee-a6448fce21a1.jpeg)

+Education materials to be released as PDFs in this GitHub.com/bitcoinbirr/README.md

 **Bitcoin Legal Tender for Ethiopia**